 - HDR Tool

-- Timelapse ToolFocus Stack Tool
+- · Timelapse Tool

-- Focus stack foo
+- · Focus Stack Tool

-Hyperfocal Tool
+- · Hyperfocal Tool

 - Focus Trim Tool

-- Profoto Remote Tool
+- Profoto Remote ToolSeismograph Monitor

-- Seismograph Monitor

 - BullsEye Level Tool

 The Analysis Tools are:

 - Flash Analysis Tool

 - Vibration Analysis Tool

 - Histogram

 Swiping to get to the XF Tools

 Swiping your finger continuously over the XF top touch screen will reveal the tools one by one in an endless loop along with the screen Lock function.
 Note that you can also access a Tool by going to the XF menu, selecting Tools and then choose the desired one.
 This might be a more practical way to navigate the top touch screen if you are wearing gloves.